 Alongside his parents, Robert spearheaded the operations and facilitated getting the new company up and running.
-Robert now splits his time between Willcox, Scottsdale and Cottonwood overseeing sales, retail operations, distribution and the vineyard’s three tasting rooms.
+Robert now splits his time between Willcox, Scottsdale, overseeing sales, retail operations, distribution and the vineyard’s three tasting rooms.
 This is in addition to managing the vineyard and production facility with his brother, John Carlson.

 Their sister, Katherine Carlson, oversaw the development of the distinctive Carlson Creek logo, wine labels and other design needs and also handles the company’s legal affairs as a full-time lawyer at their father’s law firm, Koeller, Nebeker, Carlson & Haluck.